baobabsoluciones/mango-ui/docs/components/README.md

 - `chartHeight`: String - The height of the chart in pixels.
 Default width for the charts is 150px.
 - `fontSize`: String - The size of the title font in pixels.
 Default size for the title font is 16px.
 - `valueFontSize`: String - The size of the KPI value font in pixels.
 Default size for the title font is 42px.
+- `formatSymbol`: String - An optional symbol to be displayed next to the KPI value.
+If provided, the font size of the symbol will be `valueFontSize - 10px`.

 ### Usage